metacritical/kile/README.md

     CTRL-F: Find string in file (ESC to exit search, arrows to navigate)

 Kilo does not depend on any library (not even curses).
 It uses fairly standard VT100 (and similar terminals) escape sequences.

-Kile uses and would continue to use other Open source code to build upon in its dependency tree.
+Kile uses other libraries to build further.

 Kilo project is in alpha stage and was written in just a few hours taking code from antirez's other two projects, load81 and linenoise thus by mechanism of inheritance